 Besides this the water supply in Africa and some part of Asia will be crucial and in combination with increased green house effect, the catastrophes are inevitable!
 There will temporarily be a growing ground for religious fundamentalism - and terrorism connected to that - but probably the end will be a breakdown of the western economy.
 The question is of course: Can this be avoided and if so: How?
-Let us then confess our beliefs and move on to the next part of the mass.
+Let us move on to the next part of the mass.